victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

 - Empty name: `Invalid Removing of Friend: A name must be entered.
-Syntax: remove NAME`
+Syntax: remove friend NAME`

 - Argument provided is not a STRING: `Invalid Removing of Friend: Name should be a STRING.
-Syntax: remove NAME`
+Syntax: remove friend NAME`

 - Not a valid friend: `Invalid Removing of Friend: No such friend in friends list.`

 - Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: remove NAME`
+Syntax: remove friend NAME`

-### Editing a Friend's Information: `edit` [Coming Soon]
+### Editing a Friend's Information: `edit friend` [Coming Soon]

-Edits an existing friend’s information in the address book at the specified index.
+Edits an existing friend’s information in the friends list at the specified index.

-Format: `edit INDEX n/NAME p/PHONE e/EMAIL`
+Format: `edit friend INDEX n/NAME p/PHONE e/EMAIL`

 Examples:
-* `edit 3 n/Jack Ma`
+* `edit friend 3 n/Jack Ma`
-* `edit 1 p/99990000`
+* `edit friend 1 p/99990000`

 Arguments: